 14. Mathias Holmberg

-Unlike other portfolios, this site contains very minimal links or navigation.
+Unlike other portfolio examples, this site contains very minimal links or navigation and almost no menu.
 The only other link you’ll find leads to an Info page with contact details and a link to the architect’s Instagram.
 Likewise, there is very limited written content, allowing Mathias’ talent to shine through in images alone.

 Darren Hughes is an Australian artist who specializes in animal illustrations drawn entirely with graphite and colored pencils.
 His website describes his art as having a “clean and contemporary aesthetic,” and that’s exactly the feeling you get upon arriving at his art portfolio website.